-As we head into a cold January I thought it might be fun to try some fun Winter Science Experiments.
+As we head into a cold January I thought it might be fun to try some fun winter science experiments for kids.
 These are great for kids of all ages, although some need adult supervision and guidance.

 Don’t forget to check out our Christmas Science Ebook which contains 12 printable Christmas themed experiments too!